Helping dogs feel safe, calm, and understood

 Walks feel stressful and exhausting.
 Your dog pulls, lunges, and ignores you.

-it is taking the joy out of walking your dog.
+You’ve tried stopping, correcting, and using tools… it is taking the joy out of walking your dog.

 Your dog won’t stop barking. inside, outside, at every sound — and neighbors are complaining.